Raya and the Last Dragon: Plot

 Kumandra, a prosperous Southeast Asian land where humans live alongside dragons, is ravaged by the Druun, mindless spirits that petrify every living being in their path.
 Sisu, the last surviving dragon, concentrates her magic into a gem and vanquishes the Druun, reviving Kumandra's people, but not its dragons.
 A power struggle for the gem divides Kumandra's people into five chiefdoms called Fang, Heart, Spine, Talon, and Tail, corresponding to their placement along a gigantic dragon-shaped river.

 500 years later, Chief Benja of the Heart tribe retains possession of the gem and trains his young daughter Raya, a warrior princess, to protect it.
 Benja, believing Kumandra can be reunited, holds a feast for all five tribes.
 During the feast, Raya befriends Namaari, princess of the Fang tribe, who gives Raya a dragon pendant.
 Raya trusts Namaari and shows her the gem's chamber, but Namaari betrays her as part of a plot to help Fang steal the gem.
 After being alerted to the attack, Benja and the other tribes arrive and start fighting over the gem, breaking it into five pieces.
 The gem's destruction creates a fissure that releases the Druun, who quickly overrun the Land of Heart.
 The tribe leaders each steal a piece of the gem and flee.
 Benja notices water repels the Druun, and throws Raya into a river to save her before being petrified, resulting in his demise.

-Six years later, Raya treks across Kumandra to find Sisu, hoping she will create another gem and vanquish the Druun.
+Six years later, Raya treks across Kumandra along with her steed and friend Tuk Tuk in order to find Sisu, hoping she will create another gem and vanquish the Druun.
 In Tail, Raya summons Sisu, who reveals she did not create the gem but wielded it on behalf of her four siblings, all of whom contributed their magic to the gem.
-Raya and Sisu, who disguises as a human, resolve to reclaim the four pieces of the gem, reassemble it, and use it to vanquish the Druun and restore the petrified.
+Raya and Sisu, who disguises herself as a human, resolve to reclaim the four pieces of the gem, reassemble it, and use it to vanquish the Druun and restore the petrified.
 Along the way, they meet Boun, a young restaurateur from Tail; Little Noi, an infant con artist from Talon; and Tong, a warrior from Spine; all of whom have lost loved ones to the Druun.
 Namaari, hoping to gain the gem shards for the Fang tribe, pursues Raya.
 Since each gem shard they acquire blesses Sisu with one of her siblings' magical powers, Raya, cautious of their new companions, insists Sisu remain disguised.
-In Spine, Sisu eventually reveals herself to save Raya from Namaari.
+However, when Namaari is about to kill Raya in Spine, Sisu explosively reveals herself to save her.